 There are several behaviors that you should be aware of concerning how

 Content-Encoding relate to transcoding.
-Both are metadata
+Both are

-uploaded along with an object.
+metadata stored along with an object.
 When using the XML API,

 they are included as headers in the upload request.
 When using the